BartyMae/Bart_Tweaks/README.md

 ## Alternative Weapon Mastery<br/>
 Relies on ToBEx, and intended to be used on top of TB#Tweaks' "Everybody gets ApR from proficiency, only Warriors from level" WSPATCK subcomponent - does not work with EEs due to EEs not having the functionality required.<br/>

-In vanilla, fighter-types (including rangers, paladins et al.) receive a 0.5 bonus to ApR at 7th and at 13th level each if they have at least one proficiency point in the weapon type they're using.
+In vanilla, fighter-types (including rangers, paladins, et al.) receive a 0.5 bonus to ApR at 7th and at 13th level each if they have at least one proficiency point in the weapon type they're using.
 Additionally, 2 stars will grant fighters another full ApR, while additional points would not grant any additional ApR.
 Non-fighter-types (e.g. swashbucklers) would not receive any kind of ApR bonuses no matter what proficiencies they had.
 The vanilla description for weapon proficencies state that for each additional point beyond 1, the character should receive an additional 0.5 ApR - this was obviously not the case in any sense.<br/>

 The intention of this component is to provide a more linear progression of the ApR and damage/THAC0 while not going quite as nuts as other mods do with it.
 All classes receive full bonuses (including ApR) from the weapon profiencies listed in the "New" table below so long as they can attain said weapon proficencies, while fighter-types additionally and exclusively receive 0.5 ApR bonuses at 7th level and 13th level (for a total of 1).
 At Grandmastery (5 stars), a 13th level fighter will have a total of 3.5 ApR - Mastery would instead be 3.0.
 A non-fighter-type at Mastery (3 stars) would instead have 2.0 ApR, receiving the +1 ApR bonus from Mastery but not the fighter-type ApR bonus.<br/>